 Gladstone Advisers, Inc., a wholly-owned subsidiary of the Company, conducts the daily administrative operations of the Company.
 The financial statements of this subsidiary are consolidated with those of the Company.

 NOTE 3.
 EARNINGS PER SHARE

-The following table sets forth the computation of basic and diluted earnings per share for the nine months and three months ended June 30, 2002:
+The following table sets forth the computation of basic and diluted earnings per share for the three months ended December 31, 2001 and December 31, 2002: